mea-lab/GaitValidation/README.md

 # Run correlation
-1. open analysis.ipynb file in the "Scripts" folder. (optional)
+1. open Output Sensor result.ipynb file in the "Scripts" folder. (optional)
-2. output sensor results by using sensor files in the "sensor data" folder and first code cell in the script(optional)
+2. output sensor results by using sensor files in the "sensor data" folder. (optional)
-3. load sensor result excel and video analysis result excel under the "feature output" folder
-4. run the code under Correlation-large model.ipynb or Correlation-small model.ipynb file to get correlation and figures
+3. run the code under Correlation-large model.ipynb or Correlation-small model.ipynb file to get correlation and figures

 # Compare differences between patients and healthy control